 These financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the payment of liabilities in the ordinary course of business.
 (Note 4)

-There are significant uncertainties with respect to the duration and potential impact to the Fund of the COVID-19 pandemic that spread cross Canada subsequent to December 31, 2019.
+There are significant uncertainties with respect to the duration and potential impact to the Fund of the COVID-19 pandemic that has spread cross Canada.

 c) Cash

 Cash consists of cash on hand and cash held at banks.